top of page

 1. Early Detection Campaigns

-Community-level screening programs such as home-to-home or screenings at high schools can help identify high-risk individuals early.
-Blood glucose checks should be made accessible in workplaces, schools, and community centers.
+Community-level screening programs can help identify individuals at high risk.
+Blood glucose checks should be accessible in workplaces, schools, and community centers.

 2. Public Education

-Families should be encouraged to monitor these signs at home.
+Families should be encouraged to monitor these signs closely.

 3. Addressing Stigma

-Healthcare providers must develop open communication with patients to reduce fear and stigma around diabetes diagnosis and treatment.
+Healthcare providers need to foster open communication with patients to reduce stigma surrounding diabetes diagnosis and treatment.

 4. Affordable Healthcare Access

-India's diabetes epidemic is a silently ticking time bomb that requires urgent attention.
-Delayed diagnosis and management not only lead to severe health complications but also strain families emotionally and financially.
-By improving awareness, addressing cultural barriers, and promoting early detection, we can curb this silent killer's impact on millions of lives.
+India's diabetes epidemic is a looming crisis that demands immediate action.
+Delayed diagnosis not only leads to severe health complications but also places emotional and financial stress on families.
+By enhancing awareness, addressing cultural barriers, and promoting early detection, we can mitigate the impact of this silent killer.

-As a diabetologist witnessing this crisis daily, I urge every household to act proactively—understand the risks, recognize the symptoms, seek timely medical help, and adopt healthier lifestyles.
-Together, we can rewrite India's story from being the "Diabetic Capital" to becoming a model for effective diabetes management worldwide.
+As a diabetologist witnessing this crisis first-hand, I urge every household to act proactively.
+Understand the risks, recognize the symptoms, seek timely medical help, and adopt healthier lifestyles.
+Together, we can shift India's narrative from the "Diabetic Capital" to a model for effective diabetes management worldwide.

 Dr. Deepak Chaturvedi, MD, Internal Medicine